YufeiZhan/ip2020-git-advanced/README.md

 **Step 8: Merge conflicts**
 - Sometimes when there are changes in one file that conflicts with a change in another file and git can't figure out which version to use, you'll have to manually fix it
+- you can only merge a branch with the one that you created from

 **Step 9: Get new changes from Github**